-Appendix 4 details techniques that should be used to control all of the high threat weeds listed.
+Appendix 2 details techniques that should be used to control all of the high threat weeds listed.
 Weed control works should be undertaken by experienced bushland managers and care should be taken to ensure that indigenous ground storey species are protected during the treatment of weeds.
 Herbicide application rates and recommended personal protective equipment worn must adhere to the specifications as designated in the relevant chemical label.

-Weed control will be determined to be a success if the targets listed in Table 8Error!
-Reference source not found. are consistently met.
+Weed control will be determined to be a success if the targets listed in Table 8 are consistently met.